Skip to Main Content

 View All

-National Radio News has no commercial ties or political agenda.
-It is produced by the Community Broadcasting Association of Australia's three full-time journalists, supported by cadets from Charles Sturt University.
-News is sourced from Reuters, BBC, Sky News, ABC and community radio stations.
-The bulletins update hourly from 6am to 7pm (EST) Monday to Friday, and 6am to noon (EST) on weekends.
+National Radio News is an independent news service for the community broadcasting sector produced by Charles Sturt University in partnership with the Community Broadcasting Association of Australia and supported by the Community Broadcasting Foundation.
+The bulletins update hourly from 6am to 7pm AEST Monday to Friday, and 6am to noon on weekends.

 A person sitting in a park